The rise of Europe 1000-1300

 purposes.
 Occasionally small pieces of homework reading will be distributed to augment your knowledge.
 You are

 encouraged to bring along/describe items you have read in newspapers/heard on radio/seen on TV you think may be of interest to the group.
-If you wish to purchase a book before the course I would recommend William Chester Jordon, Europe in the Each week there will be an informative talk, using PowerPoint, during which class discussion will be encouraged.
-High Middle Ages (Penguin, 2002).
+If you wish to purchase a book before the course I would recommend William Chester Jordon, Europe in the High Middle Ages (Penguin, 2002).

 Are there any other costs?
 Is there anything I need to bring?